Phoenix600/Java-Heart-Of-An-Android/JavaOOPS/ReadMe.md

 # Coupling
 * Coupling refer to the knowledge or information or dependency of another class.
 * It arises when the classes are aware of each other.
-* If a class has strong information about
+* If a class has detailed information of another class, there is a string coupling.
+* In